 Example #5: Creating an Application Entirely With Copilot

-In addition to the broad examples of Copilot’s capabilities, I wanted to find a real-life success story of someone who used Copilot to create something.
-I found an excellent case study on LogRocket, written by a UK-based software engineer.
+In addition to the broad examples of Copilot’s capabilities, we wanted to find a real-life success story of someone who used Copilot to create something.
+We found an excellent case study on LogRocket, written by a UK-based software engineer.

 Let’s take a closer look at the highlights of this story.